 Red Rooster Overtown

 Marcus Samuelsson’s restaurant Miami outpost of his popular Red Rooster restaurant is a celebration of Southern cooking with Florida flair.
-Set in the historic city of Overtown, the restaurant is expansive and relaxed, boasting a large courtyard framed by a tamarind tree, the ideal spot to enjoy the eatery’s fried chicken which comes with sour orange spicy honey and cookout style pigeon peas.
+Set in the historic Overtown, the restaurant is expansive and relaxed, boasting a large courtyard framed by a tamarind tree, the ideal spot to enjoy the restaurant’s fried chicken with sour orange spicy honey and cookout-style pigeon peas.

 Joe's Stone Crab

 Tourists come for the namesake stone crab, but locals know the secret find of this Miami institution is its fried chicken.
-Toted as the crispiest fried chicken in town, it remains juicy and tender on the inside.
-For a spot known to leave the wallet slightly bruised, the low price on such a perfectly prepared dish is an extra bonus.
+Toted as the crispiest fried chicken in town, it remains juicy and tender.
+For a spot known to leave the wallet slightly bruised, the low price on such a perfectly prepared dish is a bonus.

 Cracked by Chef Adrianne